lukejacksonn/ijk/README.md

 # ijk
-> Transforms arrays into virtual dom trees
+> Transforms arrays into virtual DOM trees

-Find h a bit repetitive?
+Find `h` a bit repetitive?
 Not a huge fan of JSX?
 Love LISP?
 Code as data and data as code?

 This is a tiny recursive factory function that allows you to write terse, declarative representations of virtual DOM trees.
 It does not try mimic HTML or JSON syntax but instead a series of nested arrays to represent user interfaces.